 Eosinophilic granulomatosis with polyangiitis (EGPA), formerly known as Churg-Strauss syndrome, is a form of vasculitis that is histologically defined by eosinophil-rich, necrotizing granulomatous inflammation primarily involving the respiratory tract along with necrotizing vasculitis of small- to medium-sized arteries (1).
 EGPA is considered a form of antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (AAV), along with granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA).
 ANCA are detected in approximately 40-60% of patients with EGPA and are typically directed against myeloperoxidase (MPO) (2, 3).

-(4)In 1990, the American College of Rheumatology (ACR) published classification criteria for EGPA (5).
+Unlike diagnostic criteria, the purpose of classification criteria is to ensure that a homogenous population is selected for inclusion into clinical trials and other research studies (4).
+In 1990, the American College of Rheumatology (ACR) published classification criteria for EGPA (5).
 By current standards, these criteria have never been validated because they were developed using data from only 20 patients with EGPA without independent test and validation sets.
 Furthermore, the criteria were derived by comparing clinical data from patients with EGPA to 787 patients with other forms of vasculitis.
 Many of these comparators were patients with giant cell arteritis (GCA), a form of large-vessel vasculitis that is typically not difficult to readily distinguish from EGPA based on obvious clinical differences.
 Despite these methodologic weaknesses, the 1990 ACR criteria for EGPA have existed unchanged for several decades and have been useful to advance clinical research in these diseases.

 This paper outlines the development and validation of the new ACR-EULAR-endorsed classification criteria for EGPA.